A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: A diagram of a spatial surface with boundary

 \begin{thm} Let $D$ and $D'$ be diagrams of oriented spatial surfaces $F$ and $F'$, respectively.
 Then, the following conditions are equivalent. \begin{enumerate} \item[(a)] $F$ and $F'$ are ambient isotopic in $S^3$ including orientations. \item[(b)] $D$ and $D'$ are related by R${\omega}$, R2--R3 and R5--R6 moves in $\mathbb R^2$. \item[(c)] $D$ and $D'$ are related by R2--R3 and R5--R6 moves in $S^2$. \end{enumerate} \end{thm}

-The proofs of Theorems \ref{THM:main_non_oriented} and \ref{THM:main_oriented} are written in Section \ref{SEC:proof}.
+The proofs of Theorems~\ref{THM:main_non_oriented} and \ref{THM:main_oriented} are written in Section~\ref{SEC:proof}.
 When we deal with a spatial surface that contains closed components, we consider a spatial surface with boundary that is obtained by removing an open disk in each closed component.
-Details are described in Section \ref{SEC:non_split_spatial_surface}.
+Details are described in Section~\ref{SEC:non_split_spatial_surface}.

-\begin{rmk}{\rm A ribbon surface is studied in \cite{apz2013}, \cite{bp2012}, which is a surface with boundary properly embedded in the 4-ball $B^4$.
-A ribbon surface is presented by a ``1-diagram'', which corresponds to a spatial surface diagram.
-Two ribbon surfaces are ``1-isotopic'' if and only if their 1-diagrams are related by some local replacements which contain Reidemeister moves in Figure \ref{FIG:spatial_surface_Reidemeister_move}. }\end{rmk}
+\begin{rmk}{\rm In~\cite{ishii2008}, Ishii established Reidemeister moves of handlebody-links.
+The Reidemeister moves of handlebody-link is the R1--R6 moves in Fig.~\ref{FIG:spatial_surface_Reidemeister_move} by omitting all signs.
+We obtain the Reidemeister moves of oriented spatial surfaces by removing R1 and R4 moves of that of handlebody-links.
+Then, we also call an oriented spatial surface a \textit{framed handlebody-link}. }\end{rmk}

-\section{The proofs of Theorems \ref{THM:main_non_oriented} and \ref{THM:main_oriented}}
+\section{The proofs of Theorems~\ref{THM:main_non_oriented} and \ref{THM:main_oriented}}

-Throughout Section \ref{SEC:proof}, a bivalent vertex $v$ of a spatial surface diagram $D:=(D,s)$ is denoted by a black (resp.~white) vertex if $s(v)=+1$ (resp.~$s(v)=-1$), see Figure \ref{FIG:other_twist_band}.
-A spatial surface $\operatorname{Sf}(D)$ is already defined in Definition \ref{DEF:sign_of_spatial_graph}.
-However, in Section \ref{SEC:proof}, we replace each bivalent vertex with the band as illustrated in Figure \ref{FIG:other_twist_band} to avoid complication of figures: twisted bands in Figure \ref{FIG:other_twist_band} and Figure \ref{FIG:construction_of_spatial_surface} are ambient isotopic in a local area.
+Throughout Section~\ref{SEC:proof}, a bivalent vertex $v$ of a spatial surface diagram $D:=(D,s)$ is denoted by a black (resp.~white) vertex if $s(v)=+1$ (resp.~$s(v)=-1$), see Fig.~\ref{FIG:other_twist_band}.
+A spatial surface $\operatorname{Sf}(D)$ is already defined in Definition~\ref{DEF:sign_of_spatial_graph}.
+However, in Section~\ref{SEC:proof}, we replace each bivalent vertex with the band as illustrated in Fig.~\ref{FIG:other_twist_band} to avoid complication of figures: twisted bands in Fig.~\ref{FIG:other_twist_band} and Fig.~\ref{FIG:construction_of_spatial_surface} are ambient isotopic in a local area.